euctrl-pru/website/references/methodology/additional_asma_time_pi.md

 actors, until Performance reports are published.
 As a summary, a high level overview of the activities can be found below:

+{% figure caption:"Airport Data Flow process scheme including activities and actors involved." class:"img-responsive center-block" %}
 {% img adasma-08.png magick:resize:800x800 alt:'Airport Data Flow process scheme including activities and actors involved' %}
-*Airport Data Flow process scheme including activities and actors involved.*
+{% endfigure %}

 The airport operator data flow can be conceptualised as stages sub-processes: